watrs-csumb/et-irr-tool/README.md

-# OpenET wETgraph R Shiny app
+# OpenET R Shiny app

 This is the R Shiny version of the OpenET wETgraph app.